h2non/node-bintray/README.md

 ## Installation

-For CLI usage, is preferably you install the package globally
+For command-line usage, is preferably you install the package globally

 ```bash
 $ npm install bintray -g
 ```

-For programmatic usage install it as runtime dependency
+For programmatic usage, install it as runtime dependency

 ```bash
 $ npm install bintray [--save]